-5.4 Individual School Transportation Plans
+5.4.
+Individual School Transportation Plans

-5.4.1 The Superintendent of Education responsible for Special Education, or their designate, will, in consultation with parents or guardians, annually identify students who require specific transportation services and provide a Student Support Plan; such identification will, wherever possible, be made prior to the commencement of the school year.

-5.4.2 Following consultation with parents or guardians, the Superintendent of Education responsible for Special Education, or their designate, will work with the Manager of Transportation Services, or their designate, to implement recommendations within an individual student transportation plan for each student who requires specific transportation services.
+- The Superintendent of Education responsible for Special Education, or his/her designate, will, in consultation with parents or guardians, annually identify students who require specific transportation services and provide a Student Support Plan; such identification will, wherever possible, be made prior to the commencement of the school year. - 5.4.2 Following consultation with parents or guardians, the Superintendent of Education responsible for Special Education, or his/her designate, will work with the Manager of Transportation Services, or his/her designate, to implement recommendations within an individual student transportation plan for each student who requires specific transportation services.